youcisla/Sentinel/README.md

-# Proposal: Project "Sentinel" – Turning 57 Years of Experience into a Digital Asset
+# Proposal: Project "Sentinel" – Turning X Years of Experience into a Digital Asset

 **Subject:** Strategy to eliminate "Key Person Risk" and institutionalize 50+ years of team intuition.